 1998 - John M. Tew, MD, is named Honored Guest of the meeting of the Congress of Neurological Surgeons.

 1997-98 - Ronald Warnick, MD, is the principal investigator in a multicenter trial studying the effectiveness of gene therapy treatment for glioblastoma.

 1997 - Mayfield Clinic's first Web site -- www.mayfieldclinic.com -- is launched.
 The Web site is redesigned in 2004 to include a robust patient education portal, earning it a silver medal in the 2005 Web Health Awards.
 HONcode-certified since 2008, we offer users access to trustworthy and accurate health information about conditions and treatments of the brain and spine.
 Supportive of the e-patient revolution, our Web presence expands in 2009 with the launch of Mayfield's Facebook, Twitter and YouTube pages.
-In 2011 our 918, 975 absolute unique visitors logged 1.7 million page views.
+Nearly 4.5 million unique visitors accessed mayfieldclinic.com in 2017, generating more than 6.4 million page views.

 1996 - The Mayfield Neurological Institute is renamed the Mayfield Clinic.
 The Mayfield Spine Institute, an interdisciplinary center of spine experts, is formed.

 1995 - Bradbury Skidmore, MD, joins the Mayfield Neurological Institute and establishes his distinguished practice in the Northern Kentucky community.